aryn-ai/sycamore/docker_compose/README.md

 Runs the entire Sycamore stack + Aryn demo UI.

-1. Download Docker & Docker compose
+1. Download Docker & Docker compose V2
    1. Either https://www.docker.com/products/docker-desktop/
    1. Or via your local package manager, e.g. `apt install docker-compose-v2`
-1. Get an OpenAI API Key from https://platform.openai.com/account/api-keys
+1. Get an OpenAI API Key from https://platform.openai.com/account/api-keys if you don't already have one as $OPENAI_API_KEY
-1. If you want to use textract to get good results on the sort benchmark sample data:
+1. If you want to use Amazon Textract to get good results on the sort benchmark sample data:
    1. Get an AWS account from https://repost.aws/knowledge-center/create-and-activate-aws-account
    1. Create an S3 bucket in that account, e.g. s3://_username_-textract-bucket
    1. Note: We recommend you set up lifecycle rules to delete the uploaded files automatically